Share:

 Rest and ice

 If you have acute (sudden, short onset) plantar fasciitis, give your feet the needed rest, and use ice to reduce inflammation and alleviate pain.
+Wrap the ice pack and then apply to the area for no longer than 5 mins.
+Wait 5 mins for the area to warm then walk.
 Rest and ice are critical parts of the RICE method – rest, ice, compression, and elevation.
 Combining all four elements provides a comprehensive and holistic approach to recovery.
 Note: ice is not recommended after the initial onset.

 Physical therapy